NunezOcasioLab/mpas-tutorial/04-regrid.md

 Otherwise:

 - [](#pyremap) for generating weights
-  - Generate both conservative and bilinear weights to be used for different variables
+  - Generate both conservative and bilinear weights to be used for different variables, nearest-neighbor can be useful as well
 - [](#pyremap) for applying weights